awesome/rfiddleHelper/README.md

 rfiddleHelper
 =============

-A helper JQuery script to convert the pre tags in your blog to r fiddles.
+A helper jQuery script to convert the pre tags in your blog to r fiddles.

 All <code>&lt;pre class=&quot;rfiddle&quot;&gt;&lt;/pre&gt;</code> tags will be replaced with the non-interactive fiddle. <br />
 All <code>&lt;pre class=&quot;rfiddle-interactive&quot;&gt;&lt;/pre&gt;</code> tags will be replaced with the interactive fiddle.